Transgender persons and transsexuals:

 stigmatizing because of the presence of the

 word "disorder."
-Use of the term has largely been abandoned.
+Use of the term has largely been abandoned in favor of Gender Dysphoria.

 A popular transgender flag: